processone/docs.ejabberd.im/content/admin/guide/configuration.md

 This module enables xmpp communication over websocket connection as described in [`RFC 7395`][71].

-To enable this module it must have handler added to `request_handler` section of `ejbberd_http` listener:
+To enable this module it must have handler added to `request_handlers` section of `ejabberd_http` listener:

 	#!yaml
 	listen: